 Wedding coordinators and planners can really make your wedding day a lot more “stress-free” than you think!
-But what if you want to take things into your own hands?
+But what if you want to manage things on your own?
 Well, in this article, we’re letting you in some juicy wedding planner secrets!

 - Soft hold